Umbrason/DynamicInteractableShader/README.md

 Unity Package containing a base for an interactable shader, with a dynamic interactor count

-### How to get started
+# How to get started
+### Create a new material
 Start by creating a material using Shader Graph.\
 To be interactable the material must have the following two properties:
-* Texture2D _InteractorPositions
+* Texture2D '_InteractorPositions'
-* Float _Interactors
+* Float     '_Interactors'

-Place one instance of the 'Interaction Agent' Script on any object, that should interact with your Shader, per material you want to interact with.
-You also need one instance of the 'ShaderInteractor' per interactive material
+### Create a ShaderInteractor
+Next create an empty gameObject and add a 'ShaderInteractor' component to it.\
+Now drag your new material into the material slot of the 'ShaderInteractor' component.\
+This component will keep the shader properties updated.

+### Create an InteractionAgent
+The last thing you need to do is to add the 'InteractorAgent' component to any object, that you want to interact with your material.